Action without thought is empty; thought without action is blind – Goethe

 Whether my mother understood the full meaning or not, she quietly signed the papers as the doctor instructed.

-While I accepted it all with reason, I also felt a deep, aching sadness stir inside me—
+While I accepted it all with reason, I also felt a deep, aching sadness stir inside me— and I noticed my hand clutching my bag had stiffened just a little.

 On April 29, I had plans for a barbecue at a friend’s house near Kugenuma Beach.
 After taking the Odakyu Line and getting off at the station, the scent of the Enoshima sea greeted me.
 Though the sea wasn’t visible from the narrow residential streets, the atmosphere of a seaside town was palpable: people heading to the beach with surfboards attached to their bicycles, women holding down their straw hats against the breeze, and families walking with inflatable rings in hand.
 The blue sky of May stretched endlessly above.